MakuwaDev/UW-Projects/Year2/Algorithms and Data Structures/SmallTask06/README.md

   - `j = (j' + w) mod (n + 1)` for **insert**
   - `j = (j' + w) mod n` for **get**
 - **w** is the result of the last **get** operation (or `0` initially).
-- We were allowed to use a finished implementation of balanced binary trees from the Internet and then only modify it.
+- We were allowed to use a finished implementation of balanced binary trees from the Internet and build on top of it.
 I believe I got mine from [here](https://github.com/KhaledAshrafH/AVL-Tree).

 ## Output
 - For each **get** operation, print the retrieved element.